benckx/liquibase-jooq-codegen-example/README.md

 stmt.close()
 ```

-Then run the Liquibase in this schema:
+Run the Liquibase in this schema, using the same connection object we used to create the schema:

 ```groovy